sailfish009/goodvibes/HACKING.md

 The code is neatly split into different parts:

-- `framework`: the basic stuff we need.
+- `base`: the basic stuff we need.
 - `core`: the core of Goodvibes, basically enough to have the software up and running, without the ui.
 - `ui`: the GTK user interface.